hakanersu/imdb-importer/README.md

 This project import imdb datasets to a postgresql database.
 After import process indexed and optimized database can be used.

-Downloader has own downloader and downloads all datasets and uses this files.
+Importer has own downloader and downloads all datasets and uses this files.
 Most of the import process done by built in postgresql import function called [COPY](https://www.postgresql.org/docs/9.2/sql-copy.html) which is fairly fast process.
 Most time-consuming steps are indexing and optimizing tables.

 ## Database structure